-Please find the Iberian lynx trip report from our last Lynx watching holidays on December.
+Please find the following Iberian lynx trip report from our last Lynx watching holidays on December.

 At 11:30 I am in Malaga airport waiting for the arrival of Chris, Sheila, Allison and John who are about to land from London Stansted.
 Alison and John are the first to arrive and we spend one and a half hours in the Guadalhorce River.
 There, we managed to see Cetti’s Warbler, Common Sandpiper, Teal, White-headed Duck, Chiffchaff, Reed Bunting and Shoveler among other species.